 On this tour, you get the chance to learn more about the history of it and how it turned into the popular destination it is today.
 Find out more and book your spot on this tour today.

-Another way to learn more about Golden Gate Park San Francisco and its popular attractions is by taking a free walking tour through the SF Public Library.
+Another way to learn more about Golden Gate Park San Francisco and its popular attractions is by taking a free walking tour through SF City Guides.
 Each week, the library offers two popular tours.
 The first one is a 45 minute stroll through the Japanese Tea Garden.
 The other free tour offered includes a walk through both the Japanese Tea Garden and the Stow Lake/Strawberry Hill area.

 Renting a bike is another great way to get around to all of the attractions in Golden Gate Park San Francisco.
 You can easily rent the bike all day and visit the attractions here at your own pace.
 Each bike rental includes a lock for your bike - so you can stop at anytime and take a closer look.